 The Earth, The Organic, The Aorgic

 What then, does this oscillation of poetic tones have to do with the Earth?
-Among the many forms of representation or “art character” that Hölderlin lists as characterizing a poem, one in particular is most pointedly associated with the tragic: what he calls the “idealistic image (idealischen Bilde)” (PW, 889/ 1:83).
-In fact, it is not the content of a work that determines its genre, but the oscillating interplay of a poem’s tone and presentation.
-“On the Difference of Poetic Modes” starts by providing a set of definitions:

-The lyric, in appearance idealistic poem, is naïve in its significance.
+Among the many forms of representation or “art character” that Hölderlin lists as characterizing a poem, one in particular is most pointedly associated with the tragic: what he calls the “idealistic image” (idealischen Bilde) (PW 889; 1:83).
+In fact, it is not the content of a work that determines its genre but the oscillating interplay of a poem’s tone and presentation.
+“On the Difference of Poetic Modes” starts by providing a set of definitions: “The lyric, in appearance idealistic poem, is naïve in its significance.
 It is a continuous metaphor of feeling.
 The epic, in appearance naïve poem, is heroic in its significance.
 It is the metaphor of great aspirations.
 The tragic, in appearance heroic poem, is idealistic in its significance.
-It is the metaphor of an intellectual intuition.
-(PW,889/ 1:83).
-In each case, a poem’s presentation remains in a certain tension with it “basic mood,” yet the fact that the tragic form appears (Schein) heroic, but is in fact “idealistic” in its significance (Bedeutung), could be said to characterize a fundamental tension in much of Hölderlin’s poetics.
+It is the metaphor of an intellectual intuition” (PW 889; 1:83).
+In each case, a poem’s presentation remains in a certain tension with its “basic mood,” yet the fact that the tragic form appears (Schein) heroic, but is in fact “idealistic” in its significance (Bedeutung), could be said to characterize a fundamental tension in much of Hölderlin’s poetics.
 That is, what first appears as a lament for the old gods, for a divine that has absconded, and as a reinvigorated desire for the invention of new god(s), in fact turns into something else entirely.
 This heroic representation instantiates a tragic return to an “Earth” that has begun to slip away from its moorings, its determination by a particular theological or ontological regime.
 In this moment, the opposition between the Earth and the divine ceases to operate, and a different understanding of the Earth comes to the fore, one predicated on its irreducibility to a given “world.”